Connor323/Convolution-with-sparse-kernel-in-TF/README.md

  - [ ] Add CPU support
  - [ ] Separate the computation of dense-to-sprase within this operation to speed up more (since we only need to convert once during inference)
  - [ ] Debug when stride is over 2

+## Reference:
+This work also refers to the work of [GPU convolution](https://github.com/fjmh89/convolution).